Global stocks mostly flat ahead of G20; dollar slips

-NEW YORK (Reuters) - Global equity markets traded mostly flat on Monday as investors awaited U.S.-China trade talks this week at the G20 summit, and the dollar fell to three-month lows on bets the Federal Reserve may cut interest rates more than once this year.
+NEW YORK (Reuters) - Global equity markets traded mostly flat on Monday as investors awaited U.S.-China trade talks the end of this week at the G20 summit, and the dollar fell to three-month lows on bets the Federal Reserve may cut interest rates more than once this year.

+Earlier in China, shares closed higher on hopes of a thaw in the U.S.-China trade dispute, which has been blamed for slowing global growth.
+The blue-chip CSI300 index rose 0.2%, and the Shanghai Composite Index also gained 0.2%.

-Chinese state media said on Sunday that President Xi Jinping will attend the summit in Osaka, Japan, where he is expected to meet U.S. President Donald Trump.
+Chinese state media said on Sunday that President Xi Jinping will attend the G20 summit in Osaka, Japan, in the first official confirmation of his attendance at a gathering where he is expected to meet with Trump.

+On Wall Street, the S&P 500 closed slightly lower as healthcare companies lost ground.
+The technology-rich Nasdaq also fell while the Dow industrials edged higher.

 “Until we get that G20 meeting and start to get some feedback from the (Trump) administration, it’s going to be tough to go higher,” he said.

-MSCI’s gauge of stocks across the globe gained 0.17%, while the FTSEurofirst 300 index of leading European shares fell 0.2%.
+MSCI’s gauge of equity performance around the globe gained 0.05%.
+In Europe, the FTSEurofirst 300 index of leading regional shares closed down 0.25% on weak German economic data and a profit warning from Mercedes-Benz maker Daimler.

 German business morale fell in June to its lowest level since November 2014, an Ifo institute survey showed, adding weight to expectations that Europe’s largest economy contracted in the second quarter.
 Germany’s DAX index fell 0.53%.